WesloTheWeb/demo-next-news/README.md

 interceptor routes are initiated by having an () and using . notation similar to import files to access the same level.

 ## Router Groups
+You can make router groups by just having () and then a name in there.
+For this case we have (marketing) and (content).
+The name does not affect the URL.
+This is just a way to group routes.

 ## Middleware
 Middleware runs on every request we can use to modify data.
 The `NextResponse` is an object we can use to help us redirect if needed.

+## Suspense
+If we wish to show loading for granular data, lets say a list we can use suspense by React.
+This is good for cases where we don't want to show the whole component loading but just parts of it such as data fetching.
+It has a `fallback` prop.

+Each Suspense does it own thing and does not wait on others.